top of page

 2019

 Kiper, J. (2019).
 How dangerous propaganda works.
 In P. Dojcinović (Ed.), Propaganda and International Criminal Law: From Cognition to Criminality (pp. 217-236).
 New York: Routledge.
+PDF

 Kiper, J. (2019).
 Cultivating peace in the heart of the Balkans.
 Sapiens - Anthropology: Everything Human.
 22 February 2019 issue. https://www.sapiens.org/culture/yugoslav-wars-veterans/